enseishugi/indexed-trees/README.md

   #+start_exercise
   #+end_exercise
 ```
-and sometimes I add hypertext to files

-so it's quite natural to delegate some of the work to a script.
+and sometimes I add hypertext to files, so it's quite natural to delegate some of the work to a script.

 ## Future goals
 Well, I wrote this in python3 because I'm not fluent enough with elisp; this script was thought to be temporary.
 I'd eventually turn it into an Emacs org-mode function as soon as I'll be able to do it.